JonathanSawyer/MEAN-Seed/README.md

 2. navigate to `http://localhost:8080/`

 #To do
+1. Node Tests
-1. Improve the base UI
+2. Improve the base UI